nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. |hid_state| replace:: HID state module

-.. |led_note| replace:: A breathing LED1 indicates that the device has entered the advertising mode.
+.. |led_note| replace:: A breathing LED indicates that the device has entered the advertising mode.
-   This happens when the device looks for a peer to connect to.
+   This happens when the device is looking for a peer to connect to.